easyjpgtopdf/DocTools/bg-remover-pytorch/README.md

 ### 3. Update Frontend

-The frontend (`server/public/background-workspace.html`) is already configured to use `/api/background-remove-pytorch`.
+The canonical frontend (`background-workspace.html`) is already configured to use `/api/background-remove-pytorch`.
+The legacy `server/public/background-workspace.html` file now simply redirects to this page to avoid duplicate code.

 ## 📁 Project Structure